These 6 Netflix Treats Are Worth Watching In April

 Last month gifted us a new Chappell Roan country single, a Kieran Culkin Oscar win and of course, St. Patrick’s Day.
 But for those of us with one eye always firmly on the TV, the major events were happening over on Netflix.

-With Love, Meghan became the talk of the town thanks to its delectable recipes (the honey cake is a win), while The Residence quickly gained fans for its zany whodunnit plot.
-But it was Adolescence, starring British actor Stephen Graham that became a viral sensation thanks to its gritty portrayal of the spread of incel culture in schools and the rise in violence against women and girls.
+With Love, Meghan became the talk of the town thanks to its delectable recipes (the honey cake is a win), while The Residence quickly gained fans for its zany whodunit plot.
+But it was Adolescence, starring Stephen Graham that became a viral sensation thanks to its gritty portrayal of the spread of incel culture in schools and the rise in violence against women and girls.

 AdvertisementADVERTISEMENT

-To take a look at R29’s favorite shows, movies and docs coming to Netflix this April, scroll through our list below.
+To take a look at R29’s favourite shows, movies and docs coming to Netflix this April, scroll through our list below.

 Our Netflix Star: Black Mirror Season 7